The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: The simulations

 Table~\ref{tbl:simulations} lists all hydrodynamic simulation runs.
 The run identifier indicates the box size in cMpc (prefix `L'), the rounded log base 10 of the initial mean particle mass in solar masses (prefix `m') and the type of AGN feedback (default is thermal, `h' indicates hybrid).
 For example, run L200m6 is a box of 200~cMpc on a side with a particle mass $\sim 10^6\,\Msun$ and using purely thermally-driven AGN feedback.

-Due to their computational expense, the largest runs, which use $5\times 3008^3 \approx 1.4\times 10^{11}$ particles, are run only with thermal AGN feedback.
+Due to their computational expense\footnote{Runs L200m6 and L400m7 took, respectively, 72 and 34 million core hours on the Cosma8 computer in Durham, UK.
+Both simulations were run on 160 nodes that each have 128 cores.}, the largest runs, which use $5\times 3008^3 \approx 1.4\times 10^{11}$ particles, are run only with thermal AGN feedback.
 The largest hybrid AGN feedback runs use $5\times 1504^3$ particles, i.e.\ 8 times fewer.
 All runs start with 4 times more CDM than baryonic particles.

 The gravitational softening length is the same for baryons and CDM.
 It is initially held constant in comoving units at $\epsilon_\text{com} = 0.9$, 1.8, and 3.6~ckpc for m5, m6, and m7, respectively.
 This corresponds to $\approx 1/37$ and $\approx 1/23$ times the mean interparticle spacing of baryons and CDM, respectively.
 At redshift $z<1.57$ the softening length is kept constant in proper units, which yields a maximum physical softening length of $\epsilon_\text{prop} = 0.35$, 0.7, and 1.4~pkpc for m5, m6, and m7, respectively.